Bear Swamp Trail

 What is the difficulty level of the Bear Swamp Trail?

-Is there an entrance fee for the Bear Swamp Trail?
+Is there a fee to hike the Bear Swamp Trail?

 What wildlife might I see on the Bear Swamp Trail?